A 100-level course from the Earth, Energy & Sustainability Major. Students should have a passion for sustainability and a love for the field!

 Field Methods will utilize our local natural and urban environments in The Hague area as our course field setting, in addition to going further afield to southern Netherlands and Germany.
 You’ll become intricately familiar with our forests, canals, polders, and dynamic coastal landscapes to explore a range of field techniques aimed towards understanding human environmental impacts and resource management for sustainability.

 The course introduces students to techniques commonly used across a range of fields within environmental sciences, such as hydrology, ecology, geomorphology, soil science, and land use planning.
-Additionally, a key field method emphasized is geospatial data collection, including topographic surveying (leveling).
+Additionally, a key field method emphasized is geospatial data collection, including topographic surveying (leveling) and field-based GIS data.
 Such procedures will be utilized across several lab modules, and are also reinforce spatial data concepts essential to the practice of GIS.

 The course will include a multi-day camping trip to Limburg, NL and the Eifel Mountains National Park in Germany (~3 hrs away) for training in the methods of “environmental flows” for sustainable river management.
 The field site along the Geul River in Limburg is situated within the largest Natura-2000 corridor in the Netherlands, providing a management and policy framework that we will exploit as we conduct our environmental flows analysis.